cookiesncream716/helloWorld2/README.md

 ### STAGE 4 - Add text that tells how many times the button has been clicked and save that number to the ticket

 Ok, now let's add a click counter.
-The count variable is already counting the number of clicks, so we will just use it.
+The count variable is already counting the number of clicks, so we'll just show that count to the user.

 1. Create the text that will tell users how many times the button has been clicked.
-It will need to be hidden when the page loads, and it will also need to be an instance variable.
-Don't forget to add it to `box`.
+We'll hide it when the page loads and then show it once the button has been clicked.
+Inside the build constructor:

 ```
 this.countText = Text()